 Information regarding consular assistance offered to Norwegian citizens abroad is available on the Norwegian Ministry of Foreign Affairs’ website: Bistand i utlandet (available in Norwegian only).

-The embassy receives applications for regular passports and emergency passports for Norwegian citizens.
+The embassy receives applications for regular passports, emergency passports and travel documents for Norwegian citizens.
 Information regarding Norwegian passports is available here.

 All persons over 12 years have to apply for their regular passport in person at the Royal Norwegian Embassy in Canberra, due to the requirement to take biometrics.

 When renewing your Norwegian passport, your new passport is not automatically linked to any visas or residence permits you hold.
 It is your responsibility to update the immigration authorities in your country of residence with the new details as required.
 For more information, please contact the relevant authority.

 The embassy cannot provide information regarding the use of Norwegian passports abroad.
 For information regarding requirements and validity of Norwegian passports when travelling to another country, you must contact the appropriate country’s immigration authorities or their nearest embassy.

 Personal identification numbers are assigned to Norwegian and foreign citizens registered as being residents of Norway.
 They can also be assigned to Norwegian citizens living abroad in connection with issuance of a Norwegian passport.
 Personal identification numbers ("personal numbers") consist of 11 digits, where the first six are your date of birth and the last five are your ID number.

 Information regarding applications for personal numbers is available here.

 If you are a foreign national, and do not reside in Norway, you cannot apply for a personal number.
 If you require a Norwegian national ID-number for bank purposes, tax, owning property etc., you must instead apply for a D-number.
 Information regarding D-numbers is available on the Tax Administration’s website.